Publish to Google Play Instant

 Attention: Devices with Android SDK version between 6.0 and 7.0 need to install Google Service Framework.
 And Android 8.0 or higher does not need.

 - The recommended NDK version is r17 - r19.

 Using Cocos Creator open the project that needs to be published.
-Open the Build panel from the Menu bar.
-Select Android Instant in the platform of the Build panel, choose android-instant in the template, and the API Level selects android-26 and above.
+Open the Build panel from the Menu bar -> Project, select Android Instant in the platform, and the API Level selects android-26 and above.

 If you want to package directly without using the refactor feature, you can hook the Skip Record & Refactor box, then click Build -> Compile, connect android phone to the computer and then click the Play button, when process complete you can run Google Play Instant on the phone.

 If you compile for the first time, you need to open the post-built project with Android Studio to download Google Play Instant Development SDK (windows platform) Support package, Mac platform is the Instant Apps Development SDK support package.
 If the download fails, it is recommended to set up an HTTP proxy for Android Studio.

 If you need refactor, you can click the Record button in the build panel, and simulator will be opened.
 The simulator will automatically record the resources used.
 What we need to do is to play the game according to the game flow and let the simulator record resources information.